climatepolicyradar/website/src/routes/jobs/policy-officer-climate-justice.md

 We’re a Community Interest Company (CIC), championing an open science approach that aims to promote collaboration, transparency and justice — including open code and data.
 [Our team](https://climatepolicyradar.org/about#team) is currently 20 and we are embarking on a significant growth phase.
 Our team is characterised by its high level of expertise, shared mission-driven ethos, and a strong collaborative spirit that welcomes individuals from diverse backgrounds, perspectives, and experiences.

-We are now looking for a brilliant and committed Climate Justice Researcher/Policy officer to join our team and help ensure we are not only at the forefront of understanding and analysing the rapidly evolving climate law and policy landscape - but that we do so with a clear focus on principles and practices of environmental and climate justice and just transition, in order to:
+We are now looking for a brilliant and committed Climate Justice Researcher/Policy Officer to join our team and help ensure we are not only at the forefront of understanding and analysing the rapidly evolving climate law and policy landscape - but that we do so with a clear focus on principles and practices of environmental and climate justice and just transition, in order to:

 * contribute to reducing inequalities and injustice related to and exacerbated by climate change
 * contribute to reducing adverse impacts on communities arising from the climate and energy transitions